Kaek-Source/How-to-make-games/Part-1/README.md

 # How to make games
-Part 1 is all about instructions.
+Part 1 is all about instructions stuffs!

 - What game engine we will be using.
 - How to install?.